-- 1) Size reduce the 10 items of the component to pieces about 1 cm in dimension and mix together to create a single test sample. - 2) Weigh the size reduced sample material. - Add the size reduced sample to a volume of tap water about 10x the weight of the sample; the volume of water is not critical and can be adjusted to give a good visual separation of floating and sinking material. - 4) Add a six drops of dish detergent to each 100 ml of water volume. - 5) Mix the water and plastic component using the stirrer or mixer for 5 minutes. - 6) Shut-off the mixer and observe whether the material floats or sinks in the water.
-A visual evaluation is expected to be sufficient to observe pieces that float and pieces that sink. - 7) If there is a combination of floating and sinking material, the floating material can be recovered, dried and weighed to report the % that floats.
-The composition of the floating material can be characterized. - 8) The sinking material can also be recovered and characterized.
+- 1. Size reduce the 10 items of the component to pieces about 1 cm in dimension and mix together to create a single test sample. - 2.
+Weigh the size reduced sample material. - 3.
+Add the size reduced sample to a volume of tap water about 10x the weight of the sample; the volume of water is not critical and can be adjusted to give a good visual separation of floating and sinking material. - 4.
+Add six drops of surfactant to each 100 ml of water volume. - 5.
+Mix the water and plastic component using the stirrer or mixer for 5 minutes at an impeller tip speed of at least 240 meters per minute. - 6.
+Shut-off the mixer and observe whether the material floats or sinks in the water.
+A visual evaluation is expected to be sufficient to observe pieces that float and pieces that sink.
+If an overhead mixer was used, remove from beaker to prevent material from collecting around the shaft.
+If bubbles are observed, as attached to flakes, continue stirring until no attached bubbles are observed. - 7.
+If there is a combination of floating and sinking material, the floating material can be recovered, dried and weighed to report the % that floats.
+The composition of the floating material can be characterized. - 8.
+The sinking material can also be recovered and characterized.